Pylons/pyramid_debugtoolbar/docs/index.rst

     * process_beforerender
     * process_response

-The `self.data` variable on a panel is generated within `__init__`, which occurs during the original request.
-The `request` variable in these methods refers to the original request.
+These methods are used to store and manipulate a `self.data` variable on each panel during this original request.
+Typically `self.data` is first generated on the `__init__` method.
+It is important to note that the `request` and event variables available to these methods refer to the original request.

 Phase 2 - The debugtoolbar request

 When the "/_debug_toolbar/{request_id}" is accessed, the history of the original request_id and it's associated panels are accessed.
-Variables such as `data` that were generated during the original request are made available for display.
+Variables such as `data` that were generated during the original request are made available for further processing.
+The `self.data` variable is injected into the template for display.

 The following panel methods are called or accessed on the debugtoolbar request:

+    * name
+    * template
+    * user_activate
+    * is_active
     * has_content
     * render_content
     * render_vars
     * title
     * nav_title
-    * template
-    * has_content
-    * user_activate

 Writing the panel